Elizabeth Becker-Pinkston

 Elizabeth Anna Becker-Pinkston (née Becker, later Campbell; March 6, 1903 – April 6, 1989) was an American diver who competed in the 1924 Summer Olympics and in the 1928 Summer Olympics.
-She was born in Philadelphia and died in Detroit, Michigan.

 In 1916, when she was 13 years old, she was recognized as a promising future swimming champion.

 In 1924 she won the gold medal in the 3 metre springboard event as well as the silver medal in the 10 metre platform competition.
 Four years later she won the gold medal in the 10 metre platform event.